 “We are now discussing with our lawyers about taking the case to the district court and taking action against the judge,” Tharlon Zaung Htet said.

-Because the same plaintiff had filed the second suit in Bahan township court, the first case concerning Article 66(d) would have to be closed, the online journal The Irrawaddy reported, citing Khin Maung Myint.
+Because the same plaintiff had filed the second suit in Bahan township court, the first case concerning Section 66(d) would have to be closed, the online journal The Irrawaddy reported, citing Khin Maung Myint.

 The lawyer also said he would propose to the regional parliament that the charges against Kyaw Min Swe be dropped, the report said.